storyblok/storyblok-php-client/README.md

     )->getBody();
 print_r($result);
 ```

 ### Update data, put() method
-If you need to update data, you have to perform an HTTP request with PUT method.
+If you need to update data, you have to perform an HTTP request with `PUT` method.
 The ManagementClient provides a `put()` method for performing the HTTP request.
-The mandatory parameters is the path of the API ( for example `spaces/<yourSpaceId/stories/<storyId>`), and the Story payload.
+The mandatory parameter is the path of the API ( for example `spaces/<yourSpaceId/stories/<storyId>`), and the Story payload.
-For updating story:
+For updating the story:

 ```php
 $spaceId = 'YOUR_SPACE_ID';